 Docket: For access to the docket to read background documents or the electronic and written/paper comments received, go to https://www.regulations.gov and insert the docket number, found in brackets in the heading of this document, into the “Search” box and follow the prompts and/or go to the Dockets Management Staff, 5630 Fishers Lane, Rm.
 1061, Rockville, MD 20852.

 You may submit comments on any guidance at any time (see 21 CFR 10.115(g)(5)).

-Submit written requests for single copies of the draft guidance to Office of Food Safety, Center for Food Safety and Applied Nutrition, Food and Drug Administration (HFS-300), 5001 Campus Dr., College Park, MD 20740.
-Send two self-addressed adhesive labels to assist that office in processing your request.
-See the SUPPLEMENTARY INFORMATION section for electronic access to the draft guidance.
+Submit written requests for single copies of the guidance to the Office of Food Safety (HFS-300), Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5001 Campus Dr., College Park, MD 20740.
+Send one self-addressed adhesive label to assist that office in processing your requests.
+See the SUPPLEMENTARY INFORMATION section for electronic access to the draft guidance document.

 Start Further Info